 Step 4 — Edit every piece for quality: AI drafts are starting points, not finished work.
 You or someone you trust needs to read every piece and ask: Does this sound like our shop?
 Is the technical detail accurate?
 Would a customer actually understand this?
 Is the hook strong enough to stop a scroll?
 If you created your project well enough then maybe that's less work each time but if it's not set up well you'll be spending a lot of time editing.

-Why this matters: You need enough marketing intuition to know whether a piece of content is good or not.
+🚨 Critical matters: You need enough marketing intuition to know whether a piece of content is good or not.
 This is a real skill.
-If you can't tell the difference between a blog that will rank and one that won't, you're flying blind.
+If you can't tell the difference between a blog that will rank and one that will tank, you're flying blind.
 It likely won't kill you to put out content that isn't well made but it definitely won't help, and you will have wasted that time.

-Step 5 — Distribute across platforms: Blog posts need to be uploaded to your website (formatted, with images, with proper metadata).
+Step 5 — Distribute across platforms: Blog posts need to be uploaded to your website and formatted, with images, with proper metadata.
 Social posts need to be scheduled.
 GBP posts need to be published.
-Review responses need to be written and posted individually — and if you're adding work context ("We actually serviced your brakes last month and replaced the rear calipers..."), that means pulling the RO into each.
+Review responses need to be written and posted individually—and if you're adding work context ("We actually serviced your brakes last month and replaced the rear calipers..."), that means pulling the RO into each.

-Step 6 — Track whether it's working: Traffic, AI citations, review volume, GBP views — someone needs to look at this data, understand what it means, and adjust.
+Step 6 — Track whether it's working: Traffic, AI citations, review volume, GBP views, someone needs to look at this data, be able to understand what it means, and adjust.
+Or share it with AI and hope its advice is right.
 This is not a "set it and forget it" step.
-You can do this with Google Analytics or Google Search Console for your website blog.
+Some of these tools are free, others are hundreds of dollars a month.
+You can get basic AI insights with Google Analytics or Google Search Console for your website blog.
 Every other platform has its own analytics and logins you'll have to bounce between.
 You also need to know what's good or what's not and ask ChatGPT if you don't know.

 In this scenario we're imagining we're a happy family business that owns one shop and doesn't want any more headaches but also knows we need content to get our name out there and compete in the modern world.
 Or maybe we're a new company that's looking to grow but not certain exactly where to start and hasn't done content before or just doesn't have the budget yet for a full-blown content strategy.

-Stay visible in search and AI results with a modest but consistent content presence.
+Become visible for the first time or maintain and grow an advantage in search and AI results with a modest but consistent content presence.

-What could go wrong: The editing step is where this breaks.
-Most shop owners will either skip it (and publish mediocre AI content that doesn't represent them well) or get stuck in it (and fall behind).
-The review response step is also deceptively time-consuming — finding the right RO for each reviewer, crafting a response that sounds authentic, and doing that for every review adds up fast.
+The editing step is where this breaks.
+Most shop owners will either skip it (and publish mediocre AI content that doesn't represent them well) or get stuck in the editing weeds and fall behind.
+The review response step is also deceptively time-consuming if you want to do it right.
+Unless you want to just leave everyone the same "thanks for choosing us" response, it takes time to write a good review.
+ServiceStories can craft a response that sounds authentic, and professional, based on the work you actually did for the person.

-The goal: Consistent, location-specific content across every channel for an 8-location operation — with each location's content reflecting its actual jobs, not generic copy-pasted posts.
+Consistent, location-specific content across every channel for an 10-location operation — with each location's content reflecting its actual jobs, not generic copy-pasted posts.

 This is where the math becomes genuinely alarming.

 That's not a typo.
-That's nearly two full-time employees doing nothing but content.
+That's nearly three full-time employees doing nothing but content.
+And that's if that's their only focus.

-Additional team members required: At minimum, you're looking at 1.5–2 full-time dedicated content/marketing staff — people who understand your shops, your services, and can maintain quality across all eight locations.
+At minimum, you're looking at 2–3 full-time dedicated content/marketing staff — people who understand your shops, your services, and can maintain quality across all eight locations.
 You'd also need a marketing manager to oversee them, review analytics, and course-correct.
 That's a real department, not a side task.

-Service Stories automates the steps above — pulling directly from your repair orders, generating content, and distributing across channels — so you keep the results without building the department.
+Service Stories automates the steps above by pulling directly from your shop management system to generating content, and make distribution seamless so you keep the results without building the department.